MINDY JONES IZARD COUNTY

 No property will be released during visiting hours.

 Inmates will be allowed to have 3 each (All White)

 Inmates will be allowed to have a bible, provided it does not have a hard back cover.

 IZARD COUNTY SHERIFF’S DEPARTMENT—HORSESHOE BEND STATION

-The five Deputies assigned to Horseshoe Bend are frequiently assisted by other members of the Sheriff’s Department including Sheriff Lawrence, Chief Earnie Blackley, Chief Investigator Charlie Melton, Investigator J.T Baker, and others.
+The five Deputies assigned to Horseshoe Bend are frequently assisted by other members of the Sheriff’s Department including Sheriff Lawrence, Chief Deputy Earnie Blackley, Chief Investigator Charlie Melton, Investigator Gabe Sanders, and others.

 Inmate trustee’s are frequently utilized to perform maintenance and sanitation duties around the station just as they do around the Melbourne Station.

 Anyone needing services while assigned Deputies are out the station performing assigned tasks, are invited to call 368-4203.
 For emergency services, call 911.